ESMValGroup/ESMValCore/doc/api/esmvalcore.api.recipe.rst

-.. _api_recipe_info:
+.. _api_recipe:

 Recipes
 =======

-This section describes the :py:mod:`esmvalcore.experimental.recipe_info` submodule of the API.
+This section describes the :py:mod:`esmvalcore.experimental.recipe` submodule of the API.

 Recipe metadata
 ***************

-:py:class:`esmvalcore.experimental.recipe_info.RecipeInfo` info is a class that holds metadata from a recipe.
+:py:class:`esmvalcore.experimental.recipe.Recipe` info is a class that holds metadata from a recipe.

 .. code-block:: python

-    >>> RecipeInfo('path/to/recipe_python.yml')
+    >>> Recipe('path/to/recipe_python.yml')
-    recipe = RecipeInfo('Recipe Python')
+    recipe = Recipe('Recipe Python')

 Printing the recipe will give a nice overview of the recipe: